Fascinating Rhythm! Getting started and getting robbed in LA

-Someone had been sitting and watching me from the bank parking lot.
-They saw me go in to withdraw money and watched as I walked out, stood for some time beside my car, got into my car and then drove right across the street to the grocery store.
-They followed me into the parking lot.
-One person got out and kept watch at the store entrance while communicating to the other through his earphones.
+Someone had been watching me from the bank parking lot.
+They watched me withdraw money and then stand beside my car to take in the sights, and then drive right across the street to the grocery store.
+They followed me.
+When I went into the store, one person got out and kept watch at the store entrance while communicating to another through earphones.

-While I was inside the store I was trying to make it quick.
+While I was inside the store I tried to make it quick.
 I had a bad feeling about being there.
-I knew that it was a foolish decision to put my valuables in the trunk like that, and plus I didn’t like this place.
+I knew that it was a foolish decision to put my valuables in the trunk like that, and plus I didn’t like the place.
 I looked around for the lentils and I couldn’t find any, but I did find a good deal on some chickpea snacks.

 Something told me it wasn’t worth it and I put the basket down and left the store.
 I walked straight back to my car and saw the broken glass.
-I was wishing it was just a bad dream but nope.
-It wasn’t.
 They had gone straight for the bag with speed and precision.
 Along with the cash I lost my laptop, wallet, and important travel documents.

-So I was in a frenzied state.
+I was in a frenzied state.
 I looked around to see if I could make out which cars were around.
 For some reason when I walked into the grocery store I thought a little white car behind me seemed suspicious, but it was still there and it was empty.
-There was a car parked directly beside me.
-I walked around it and found someone sitting in his car.
+A couple of cars over, someone was sitting in his car eating a sandwich.

-He had no idea that that had just transpired.
+He had no idea what had just transpired.
 He came out to help me and he gave me a hug.
 I called 911.
-Then the owner of the car beside me came back.
-And then a couple came out of the store who said they saw the entire thing happen.
+Then a couple came out of the store who said they saw the entire thing happen.
 It had been done by two teenagers in a white Chevy Malibu with no front plate, and a tinted rear license plate.

 Everyone stayed with me while I waited for the police to show up, and when they did, I continued to cancel my credit cards while the police checked the cameras.

 They had all been so incredibly helpful.
 If I am being honest, I don’t think that I would have approached a scene like that or stuck around to offer support.
-They helped me put the pieces together when I couldn’t think straight.
+They helped me figure it out when I couldn’t think straight.
 The police officer stayed behind to investigate the area while I drove my car to get the window replaced.